 It weighs 7.8 pounds, and is about 34" in length, sizeable enough to be carried by young kids.
 It also has a 220-pound load capacity.
 It's designed mostly for kids 8 years old and above but it's also actually for adults.
 Adults can also enjoy carving and grinding in the streets with this caster board.

-The classic RipStik is a perfect caster board for anyone interested in casterboarding.
-Pros will find this caster board useful in exploring new tricks and stunts.
-It's also for people who are still starting out to learn how to ride a caster board.
+The classic RipStik is one of the superb caster boards to consider for anyone interested in casterboarding.
+Pros may find this caster board useful in exploring new tricks and stunts.
+It can also be for people who are still starting out to learn how to ride a caster board.
 Anyone who has an average balance and coordination skills can enjoy caster boarding with this toy.

 Over all, the RipStik classic has established a great reputation for its quality design, strong built and the exceptional caster boarding experience it offers.
 It’s a great deal.